steelhead99x/weather-mcp-kd/README.md

 - Node.js 20+
 - npm or yarn
-- API keys for OpenWeather, Mux, and Mastra
+- API keys for Mux and Mastra (weather data is free from National Weather Service)

 ### Installation